Skip to main content

 If you go your separate ways and wish to close your joint bank account, we’ll need both parties to agree in writing.
 You can then divide the money between you.
 Any overdraft on the account would need to be paid off before you can close the account.

-If you’re struggling to communicate with your joint account holder, you can contact us to cancel access to the account.
-The account is then frozen so no one can use it, including you.
-We will only close the account when everyone agrees how to split the money.
-If you can’t reach an agreement, you may need to go to court for an agreement to be reached.
+You and your joint account partner need to agree to you being removed and decide how you'll split the money.
+Contact us once this is agreed and we'll sort it for you.
+If you cannot agree, contact us to cancel access to the account.
+The account will be frozen so no one can use it, including you.
+We'll only remove your name when you both agree how to split the money.
+If you cannot reach an agreement, you may need to take this to court.